NFL Trade Block Big Board Entering Week 2

 The Selection Process

-The new initial 15-player list, in no particular order, consists of the following:
+The initial list, in no particular order, is as follows:

 - A.J.
 Green, WR, Cincinnati Bengals